So Many Me

 Sound 9

-The whimsical visuals might fool you into thinking that this is just another easy platform title, but So Many Me packs a lot of tricky puzzles as well.
-Completing the levels is easy enough that players of all skill levels have a fair shot, but finding all the costumes and relics takes considerably more skill.
-If you are looking for a polished and addictive platformer, then look no further than So Many Me.
+The whimsical visuals might fool you into thinking this is just another easy platform title, but So Many Me packs a lot of tricky puzzles as well.
+Completing the levels is easy enough for players of all skill levels to have a fair shot, but finding all the costumes and relics takes considerably more skill.
+If you are looking for a polished and addictive platformer, look no further than So Many Me.

-Gameplay: A charming platformer with a strong emphasis on puzzle solving.
+Gameplay: So Many Me is a charming platformer with a strong emphasis on puzzle-solving.

-Sound: The catchy soundtrack is a perfect match for the light-hearted visual style
+Sound: The catchy soundtrack perfectly matches the lighthearted visual style

 Summary 9.0 Outstanding